 Helen Elahi, Nebraska born, attended graduate school at the University of Minnesota where she met her future husband, Jawaid Elahi, a student from Pakistan.
 He was president of U of M's foreign student association and participated in the first intercultural courses taught by Janet Bennett and Milton Bennett.
 Jawaid was a lifelong friend and supporter, both personally and professionally, of their ICI projects.
 As he is now deceased, Helen is honored by continued association with ICI's mission promoting greater understanding among people.
 Helen has taught East Asian History, promoted citizen efforts for the mentally-disabled, as well as managed records for an oil company's risk management program.
 She is currently retired and living in Houston, Texas.

-Sandra Fowler, a past president of SIETAR International and current Treasurer of SIETAR USA, conducts organizational development, intercultural consulting, and training activities for a wide variety of clients in the public and private sectors.
+Sandra Fowler, a past president of SIETAR International and past treasurer of SIETAR USA, conducts organizational development, intercultural consulting, and training activities for a wide variety of clients in the public and private sectors.
 Previously, she managed the U.S. Navy’s cross-cultural program.
 Ms. Fowler’s training experience began in 1973 on the research team that developed Bafa Bafa, a classic simulation game for cross-cultural training.
 In addition to SIETAR, she has served on the board of directors for NASAGA, is currently a reviewer for Simulation & Gaming: An International Journal of Theory, Practice and Research, and she is the third winner of SIETAR’s Primus Inter Pares award.

 Peggy Pusch is a long-time cross-cultural trainer, consultant, author and editor.
 She is perhaps best known for her role as co-founder, former president, CEO, and editor of the Intercultural Press for over 15 years.
 She has been the Associate Director of the Intercultural Communication Institute (ICI), and has been on the faculty at the Summer Institute of Intercultural Communication (SIIC) every year from 1987 to 2014.
 She has been active for many years in various local community and national organizations and professional associations, including the NAFSA Association of International Educators where she served as president in the mid-1990s, and from which she received a regional award for Outstanding Leadership in International Education.